 - It makes them feel important.
 You’re asking them for help, not anyone else.

 This line and those that should follow can look like: “Hi John.
 This is Sam Smith from X Company.
 I’m glad I’ve reached you, I wanted to ask for your help with something.”
 “Sure.”
-“Our company has found that the most common problem for businesses like yours is about driving leads down your sales funnel.
-I was wondering if you agreed, and if you could tell me about your experience.”
+“Our company has found that the most common problem for businesses like yours is driving leads down your sales funnel.
+I wondered if you agreed and could tell me about your experience.”

 This start is especially strong since you made the call about the prospect and not about your brand.

-This line is just stating the obvious, but it works because it’s honest and direct.
+This line states the obvious, but it works because it’s honest and direct.
 It makes you sound more trustworthy as you’re laying your cards on the table: What you’re saying is that this is essentially a cold call, but you don’t want to interrupt the prospect’s busy schedule (the “if I can arrange a call with you” part implies this.)

-After this initial line, come to a pause to spark curiosity.
-The prospect will probably ask you “About what?” and you’ll start explaining what it is that you’ll be talking about in your future meeting, which is your company’s products and services.
+After this initial line, pause to spark curiosity.
+The prospect will probably ask you, “About what?” and you’ll start explaining what you’ll be talking about in your future meeting or discovery call, which is your company’s products and services.

 This is just one of the many personalized lines you can use.
 Other variations can include something you have in common with your prospect: maybe you went to the same college, or maybe you’re from the same town.
 Or, you may talk to them about how long they’ve been working in their company and how they like it.

-Whatever the personalized line is, it gets prospects to open up and to trust you enough to listen to what you have to say next.
+Whatever the personalized line is, it gets prospects to open up and trust you enough to listen to what you have to say next.
 It’s also harder to hang up on someone with who you feel a personal connection, even if that connection is a weak one.
-As I’ve said previously, doing some research about your prospects is required for this one.
+As I’ve said previously, researching your prospects is required.

-While a controversial one, this line performs the best statistically: calls opening with “How have you been” had a success rate of 10%, compared to the 1.5% baseline, according to Gong.
+While a controversial one, this line performs the best statistically: sales conversations opening with “How have you been” had a success rate of 10 percent, compared to the 1.5 percent baseline, according to Gong.

-This is because this line baffles your prospect as it implies that you’ve met before.
+This line baffles your prospect as it implies that you’ve met before.
 This may sound contradictory, especially after the honest “We’ve never spoken before” line.
 However, you’re still not lying to your prospect.
 If they’re in an incredibly good mood, they’ll answer your question.
-But more probably they’ll ask how you know them or why you’ve called, setting the ground for your pitch.
+But they’ll probably ask how you know them or why you’ve called, setting the ground for your pitch.

-Cold-calling is about starting off strong and buying yourself time to speak.
-The lines above will be able to give you a head start, but keep in mind that cold calling is also about trial and error.
+The cold call opening lines above will give you a head start, but keep in mind that effective cold calling is also about trial and error.
 While these lines are usually successful, you’ll have to tweak them according to your own calls’ success.